 Often overlooked, there can also be changes to a woman’s face after one or more pregnancies that can include skin pigment changes such as melasma (which usually resolves and reverses on its own) as well as early signs of aging, such as more noticeable nasolabial folds, or more visible dark circles or bags under the eyes.
 Even something as simple as worry lines from the stress which can often accompany being a young busy mom who experiences sleepless nights.

-Dr. Ram Kalus and his team of nurses and aestheticians at Plastic Surgery of the Carolinas create an individualized Mommy Makeover plan for your body and face, customized for your busy lifestyle.
+Dr. Craig Rowin, Dr. Ram Kalus, and their team of nurses and aestheticians at Plastic Surgery of the Carolinas create an individualized Mommy Makeover plan for your body and face, customized for your busy lifestyle.
 Many plans include breast augmentation, breast lift, tummy tuck, and liposuction for a relatively quick transformation, but other procedures can be included as well.
 Although one thinks of body surgery when considering a Mommy Makeover, the face can also begin to show early signs of aging.
 A proper skin care regimen may help you achieve a healthier overall complexion.
 Fine wrinkles around the corners of the mouth and crow’s feet can be corrected with injectables.
 Sagging eyelids can make you look tired, or in need of sleep.
 In this case, you may in fact benefit from a blepharoplasty if those changes are present.
 Generally speaking, a Mommy Makeover can encompass a broad range of procedures.
 You may want to consider a Mommy Makeover if you have:

 - Early signs of aging in your face or eyes